abi4ka/abi4ka/README.md

 # 👋 Hi!
 I'm Abik

-I'm a developer with more than **5 years of experience**, and game development is my biggest passion.
-I enjoy building game worlds from scratch — mechanics, visuals, optimization, and everything in between.
+I'm a developer with over **5 years of experience**, and game development is my biggest passion.
+I enjoy creating game systems, mechanics, and visuals, experimenting with different art styles, and exploring new technologies.
+I also work with backend development, automation tools, and various software for both programming and content creation.

 ---

 ## 🧑‍💻 About Me

-* I love combining **game development**, **backend work**, and **automation tools**
-* Always learning new technologies
-* Focused on clean architecture and efficient workflows
+* Strong interest in **game development**, from gameplay logic to visuals
-* Experienced with 3D graphics, pixel art, and game engines
+* Experience with 3D graphics, pixel art, and multiple game engines
+* Enjoy combining backend, tools, and game mechanics into complete projects
+* Always learning new technologies and improving my workflow
+* Focused on clean, maintainable architecture

 ---